-Our Qi Zhong (奇种, ‘Unusual Variety’) is made from long, twisted strands of Taiwanese Wenshan Pouchong [LINK], charcoal roasted at a medium heat, which imparts a mellow, yet refreshing, sugarcane-like sweetness to this delicious, low-oxidation oolong.
+Our Qi Zhong (奇种 meaning ‘the unusual variety) oolong is crafted from the light charcoal roasting of the long, twisted strands of Taiwanese Wenshan Pouchong (which is a Formosa Oolong).
+The charcoal roasting imparts a mellow, yet refreshing, sugarcane-like sweetness to this delicious, low-oxidation oolong.

 The tea infusion has a yellowish hue, and its aroma is beautifully layered, starting with a warming toastiness, then a delicate hint of honey, and tones of orchid at the end.

-It is interesting to compare this wonderful roasty oolong with the more traditional version made in Wuyi, northern Fujian (China).
-The family of the tea master who supplies us brought the art of Qi Zhong over from China to Taiwan 4 generations ago.
+It is interesting to compare this wonderful roasty oolong with the more traditional version made in Wuyi in northern Fujian, China (see Wuyi Oolongs).
+The family of the tea master who crafter this tea brought the art of Qi Zhong over from China to Taiwan 4 generations ago.

-Wuyi Qi Zhong tastes of ripened fruit, whilst our variety is lighter and more floral, yet also deliciously toasty, with a fruity flavour that reminds us of papaya.
+Qi Zhong of the Wuyi variety tastes of ripened fruit, whilst our variety is lighter and more floral, yet also deliciously slightly toasty, with a fruity flavour that reminds us of papaya.